 - I can speak and understand Spanish pretty well.

 - I have a dog named Tiger, a playful guy with a big ol’ heart and tiger stripes.
 My parents were kind enough to give him a home when I started traveling so I still get to hang out with him once in awhile.

 - I prefer riding my bike over driving my car.
 We sold both when we started traveling, but after purchasing our Chicago condo, we both got some vintage road bikes again!

 - I don’t watch much TV, but I love Netflix.

-- My favorite food is cheesecake.
+- My favorite foods are orange bell peppers and cheesecake.

 - I absolutely hate the cold, but we picked Norway as our first destination.

 - I like camping.